akash-network/docs/providers/kube/README.md

 ### Add the Provider to the Network

 Create a config file with various attributes to your offering, such as `region`.
-By running  `akash provider status` , you can get an idea of what attributes to use.
+By running  `akashctl provider status` , you can get an idea of what attributes to use.
 In our example, we set the region to `sfo`.

 ```shell
 export INGRESS="akash.$(cat data/db/index/MACHINE_ZONE)"